Why Is Jury Service Important?

-- Jurors are required to report to the jury room on the 2nd floor of Municipal Court (see address below) at the time specified on the jury summons.
+Jurors are required to report to the City of Corpus Christi Municipal Court (see address below) at the time specified on the jury summons.

 Corpus Christi, Texas 78401

-- Free Parking is available in the parking lot located at the corner of Chaparral Street and Cooper’s Alley (see link for parking map).
+- Free Parking is available in the parking lot at Coopers Alley and Water Street.

 - Juror information forms must be filled out completely and submitted.

-- On the day of the trial, you will enter the Municipal Court through the Chaparral Street entrance.
+- On the day of the trial, you will enter Municipal Court at the Chaparral entrance.

 - After you are screened through security, proceed to the area directed by security.